addshar1207/PURDUE-BOILERETURN/README.md

 Key features:
 - Displays popular searches, which are the locations on campus where most students lose items
 - Upload images of lost items as part of the Report Form
-- Scrollable list of lost items and ability to mark items as found
+- List of lost items
 - Involves SQL database and queries, Java code and XML code
 - Has a Purdue specific colour palette